midnightntwrk/midnight-wallet/README.md

 `wallet-engine` and `ogmios-sync` use [yarn](https://classic.yarnpkg.com) under the hood to fetch npm dependencies via [ScalablyTyped](https://scalablytyped.org), so you will find `package.json`, `yarn.lock`, and `.npmrc` configuration files inside those submodules.

+There is also an `examples` directory that shows how to set up a TypeScript client to use the wallet.

 ## Development setup